Crawling is a major milestone that signifies the start of your baby’s future mobility!

 - Put your baby on different textures and let them experience how it feels to roll around on it.

-- Allow baby to squirm and crawl on play mats, bubble wrap or different fabrics to understand that the world isn’t all hard floor and carpet!
+- Allow baby to squirm and crawl on play mats, bubble wrap or different fabrics to understand that the world isn’t all hard floor and carpet.

 What To Avoid When Teaching Baby To Crawl

-Giving your baby as many opportunities to use their bodies to finally be able to crawl is vital but there are certain things that should be avoided as they may inhibit your little one’s crawling development:
+Giving your baby as many opportunities to use their bodies to finally be able to crawl is vital but there are certain things that should be avoided as they may inhibit your little one’s crawling development.

-Things to limit or avoid include:
+Things to limit or avoid when baby is learning to crawl include:

 - Putting baby in bouncers and walkers